 Benefits – This asana works on the legs for sure, but specifically on the inner thighs.
 At the outset, this pose might look simple, but it works on the muscles that do not get attention when we run our daily chores.
 The best part is that both the legs get a different workout at the same time, so more muscle groups are targeted with this asana.

-How To Do It – Widen your legs such that they are a little more than hip-width apart.
-Twist your right heel with the toes pointing outwards, and use your left heel to ground yourself.
-The arch of your left heel must be in line with your right foot.
+How To Do It – Widen your legs such that they are substantially more than hip-width apart.
+Turn your right heel with the toes pointing outwards, and use your left heel to ground yourself.
+The arch of your left heel must be in line with the right foot.
 Lower your hips and then radiate your energy out as you stretch out your arms such that they are in line with your shoulders.
 Turn your gaze forward and hold the pose with integrity.
 Breathe slow and strong as you hold the pose and then release.
 Repeat on the other side.

-Curing Tip – For best results, widen the stretch of your legs and lower your pelvis.
-Make sure you maintain balance and integrity.
+Curing Tip – For best results, widen the stretch of your legs and lower your pelvisi XThe part of the body beneath the abdomen located between the hip bones. , but make a mental note to pull the abdominal organs upward.
+Make sure you maintain balance on both legs equally.

 Also Known As – Lord Of The Dance Pose

-Benefits – The hip flexors are stimulated and stretched in this very graceful posture.
+Benefits – The hip flexorsi XA muscle that allows you to twist or bend your body. are stimulated and stretched in this very graceful posture.
 Both the inner and outer thigh muscles are worked upon.
 This asana strengthens the legs as the body balances on one leg.
 Right from your pelvis to your feet, every muscle in your leg is toned and stretched.
 Your hips are opened up, and all the energy blocks in the legs are released.
 The blood circulation in your legs is enhanced, which gives a fresh flow of oxygen and nutrients to them.

 How To Do It – Stand in Tadasana.
 Lift your right foot and swing it behind such that your right leg is parallel to the ground.
-Bend your knee, reach your right arm to the right foot and stretch.
-Once you settle down, stretch your left arm forward.
+Bend your knee, reaching your right arm to the right foot/big toe, and stretch.
+Once you grasp the right foot, stretch your left arm forward.
 You could keep the palms stretched out or assume the Gyan Mudra.
 Look at your left fingers.
 Hold the pose for a few seconds as you take long, deep breaths.
 Release and repeat on the other side.

 To know more about this asana, click here: Natarajasana